 Legal Resources & Useful Links

-Resolution and Court Administration Services (RCAS) is a group of programs and services offered by the Government of Alberta, Justice and Solicitor General in collaboration with the courts of Alberta.
-RCAS provides administrative support to all the Courts within the Province.
+Court and Justice Services (CJS) is a group of programs and services offered by the Government of Alberta, Justice and Solicitor General in collaboration with the courts of Alberta.
+CJS provides administrative support to all the Courts within the Province.

 8:15 am to 4:30 pm